 Urgency and time-to-market

 Another important criterion is – how urgent is your project?
 Do you have the internal capacity to deliver on it?
-Growing backlogs are not good for anyone, and offloading some of the workloads on a no-code tool (especially for simple and repeatable tasks) is a no-brainer.
+Growing backlogs are not good for anyone, and offloading some of the workloads on a no-code platform (especially for simple and repeatable tasks) is a no-brainer.

 Traditional IT development project, whether it is handled internally or with the help of an IT integrator, is anywhere between 4 and 12 months.
 Noone has got time for that, especially in the current environment where remote servicing is no longer optional.